-Octelium can very easily operate as a scalable self-hosted, free and open source alternative to ngrok, Cloudflare Tunnel and similar tunneling-based remote access commercial products to provide client-less as well as client-based remote access to your HTTP-based internal/private resources running behind NAT from anywhere.
+Octelium can very easily operate as a scalable self-hosted, free and open source alternative to ngrok, Cloudflare Tunnel and similar tunneling-based remote access commercial products.
+When used as a gateway to your HTTP-based applications, Octelium provides the following:

 's machine is listening to the address localhost:8080